-Johann Wagner is completing a Bachelor of Economics and Bachelor of Science at ANU.
+Johann is completing a Bachelor of Economics and Bachelor of Science at ANU.
 Earlier this year, he was successful in obtaining a junior economist internship with the Australian Government Department of Education, Skills and Employment.

 What advice would you give to current students embarking on an internship or job search?